Main Characters (Ryuko Matoi) | Elite Four | Mankanshoku Family | Club Presidents and Other Students | Nudist Beach | Kiryuin Conglomerate

 - The Blacksmith: As the head of the sewing club in a world where clothing is weaponized, he's basically this.

-- Childhood Friends: According to the drama CD, he was Satsuki's, after her father faked his death, when his uncle brought him over to play with her, so she wouldn't be alone.
+- Childhood Friends: According to the drama CD, he's been friends with Satsuki since her father faked his death, when his uncle brought him over to play with her, so she wouldn't be alone.

 - Cool Mask: Wears a translucent orange gas mask, presumably to protect himself from some dangerous particulate produced by Life Fibers.
 It becomes translucent green when activating his Three-Star Uniform.